Genomics Summer Research for Minorities (GSRM) Internship

 Internship Dates: June 2, 2021 to August 6, 2021

 Time spent performing research and attending educational, networking and career building professional activities is approximately 40 hours per week.

 - Each GSRM position is considered employment.
 Completion of work hours and assignments are required to receive up to $5,500 for the summer.

 - Housing on the University of Utah campus will be provided.

 - Non-local participants will receive travel support.

-Must be a U.S. citizen and a member of an underrepresented minority group (as defined by the National Institutes of Health).
-We particularly encourage the participation of women, individuals from underrepresented and disadvantaged minority groups, and individuals with disabilities.
+Must be a U.S. citizen or permanent resident and a member of an historically excluded or minoritized group (as defined by the National Institutes of Health).
+We particularly encourage the participation of women, individuals from racial and ethnic groups that have been shown to be underrepresented in health-related sciences, individuals differently abled and individuals from disadvantaged backgrounds.
 Applicants must have completed their sophomore year before joining our GSRM program.